Templarian/MaterialDesign-Site/src/content/api.md

 To help others build out features for the site all the endpoints are described below.

 > Please do not use these endpoints to scrape the site or to build third party applications.
-All data is provided from the CDN through the meta.json file.
+All data is provided from the CDN through the meta.json file after every release.

 ## Public Endpoints